-Every entrepreneur’s journey is unique, but there is one universal experience: finding business funding.
+Every entrepreneur’s journey is unique, but there is one universal experience: finding small business funding.
 Whether it’s to aid cash flow or support operational costs, weather the storm through low sales or expanding for growth, owners need to acquire cash to support their business goals.

 The good news?
 The options for business funding vary greatly — loan amounts, repayment terms, interest, benefits — and allow you to choose an option that aligns with your needs and helps drive your small business forward.
 So how do you obtain capital to help run your business?
 And what can you do as a small business owner to increase your chances of getting it?
 Let’s explore the basics of business funding so you’re empowered to take the next step in your entrepreneurial journey.